ramsondon/RoadrunnerMiddleWare/README.md

 RoadRunnerMiddleWare
 ====================

 Edit the WEB-INF/classes/roadrunner.properties before starting the application to set up the required IP Addresses for the Spider Protocol.
-The neighbour address has to set to connect to a TCP Neighbour.
+The neighbour address has to be set to connect to a TCP Neighbour.

 Execute `install.sh` to download all required libs.